 The Baan Lotus Guesthouse, although basic, is also quite close to the action at 20 Pa-Maphrao Road and will run you between 450-650 Baht per night.

 One baht is equivalent to about three US cents.

 If you’re overwhelmed by the expanse of ruins, start your day at the Ayutthaya Historical Study Centre on Rochana Road.
-Open 9am-4:30pm, they specialize in Ayutthaya’s capital city period and can help you pick out your ruins map with historical context in mind.
+Open 9am-4:30 pm, they specialize in Ayutthaya’s capital city period and can help you pick out your ruins map with the historical context in mind.

 Baan Lotus Guest House